AI4Bharat/CTQScorer/README.md

 └── recommendations_samanantar_flores_hin_Deva_eng_Latn.json
 ```

-Inside each json file, for each input sample index, 100 indexes from example database are stored and sorted based on their scores.
-The ranking is stored as below:
+Inside each JSON file, for each input sample index, 100 indexes from the example database are stored and sorted based on their scores.
+The ranking is stored as follows:
 ```
 {
     "0": [